 Why do I have to pay for medical treatment if I adopted the animal here?

-Medical treatment is an additional cost to the services already provided and covered by the adoption fee.
+Medical treatment is an additional cost to the services already provided.